GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

 ## Requisites

-The [introductory page](./passport.md) provides a quick glance at key concepts to get the most out of inbound identity with Gluu Passport.
+The [introductory page](./passport.md) provides a quick overview of key concepts to get the most out of inbound identity with Gluu Passport.
 Ensure your installation already has the [Passport component installed](./passport.md#passport-setup).
-Now proceed to enable it:
+Follow these steps to enable it:

 1. Custom script:

-    - In oxTrust navigate to `Configuration` > `Custom scripts`
+    - In oxTrust, navigate to `Configuration` > `Custom scripts`
-    - Navigate to the `Person Authentication` tab, expand the script labelled `passport_social`, check `enabled`, and click `Update`
+    - Navigate to the `Person Authentication` tab, expand the script labeled `passport_social`, check `enabled`, and click `Update`
     ![Enable passport_social](../img/user-authn/passport/enable-passport_social.png)
     - Navigate to the `UMA RPT Policies` tab, expand the script labelled `scim_access_policy`, check `enabled`, and click `Update`